JayneLawley/Credit-Card-Fraud-Analysis/README.md

 # Project: Credit Card Fraud Analysis

-**Credit Card Fraud Analysis** is a comprehensive data analytics project that investigates fraudulent transaction patterns using a 100,000 row stratified sample of the synthetic Kaggle Credit Card Transactions dataset.
-The project applies end-to-end data preparation, statistical testing, and machine learning to identify key fraud indicators and evaluate model performance.
-Findings are communicated through an interactive Power BI dashboard designed for fraud analysts and business decision-makers, highlighting the balance between detecting more fraud and minimising false alerts.
+**Credit Card Fraud Analysis** uses exploratory data analysis, visualisation, and predictive modelling to provide insights into the complexity of fraud and identify key factors linked to fraudulent activity.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content

-* The dataset used is synthetic and publicly available on Kaggle: [Credit Card Fraud Dataset](https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud/data/code).
-The full dataset on Kaggle contains one million card transactions, of which approximately 8.7% are labelled as fraudulent.
-The features are designed to be intuitive and business-facing:
+The dataset used is synthetic and publicly available on Kaggle: [Credit Card Fraud Dataset](https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud/data/code).
+The full dataset on Kaggle contains one million card transactions, of which approximately 8.7% are labelled as fraudulent.The dataset’s variables are designed to be relevant and aligned with real-world business concepts:
-- distance_from_home – distance from the customer’s home to the location of the transaction.
+- distance_from_home: distance from the customer’s home to the location of the transaction.
-- distance_from_last_transaction – distance between the current and previous transaction.
+- distance_from_last_transaction: distance between the current and previous transaction.
 - ratio_to_median_purchase_price: The ratio between the transaction amount and the customer’s typical (median) purchase size.
-- repeat_retailer – whether the transaction occurred at the same retailer as previous purchases.
+- repeat_retailer: whether the transaction occurred at the same retailer as previous purchases.
-- used_chip – whether the transaction used a card chip.
+- used_chip: whether the transaction used a card chip.
-- used_pin_number – whether a PIN number was used.
+- used_pin_number: whether a PIN number was used.
-- fraud – target variable, indicating whether the transaction was fraudulent (1) or genuine (0).
+- fraud: target variable, indicating whether the transaction was fraudulent (1) or genuine (0).

 To keep the project lightweight and efficient, a 100,000-row stratified sample was created in advance.
 This sample preserved the same fraud prevalence (8.7%) and feature distributions, ensuring validity for analysis while allowing faster processing.